HabitatFramework/UserGuide/functions/functions.rst

 To filter pending OSMM Updates:

 * Click :guilabel:`Edit... --> Bulk Apply OSMM Updates` to enter bulk OSMM update mode.
-The OSMM Updates Filter window will appear as shown in figure :ref:`figUIBOUF`.
+The OSMM Updates Filter window will appear as shown in figure :ref:`figFUIBOUF`.
 * Select a row in the table or manually select the required values for any or all of the Process, Change, Spatial and Status fields.
 * Click :guilabel:`Ok` to apply the selected filter to the INCID records in the main interface.

 .. note::
 	To apply another filter at any time click |filterbyattr| or :guilabel:`Select... --> Filter by Attributes...` to re-open the OSMM Updates Filter window.

-.. _figUIBOU:
+.. _figFUIBOU:

 .. figure:: figures/UserInterfaceBulkOSMMUpdate.png
 	:align: center